Fábio Silva (footballer, born 1985)

-Fábio Emanuel Moreira Silva (born 5 April 1985) is a Cape Verdean international footballer who plays professionally for LASK Linz, as a midfielder.
+Fábio Emanuel Moreira Silva (born 5 April 1985) is a Cape Verdean former professional footballer who played as a midfielder.
+He has made one appearance for the Cape Verde national team.

 Career

 Silva has played club football in Portugal, Spain, Slovenia and Ukraine for Estrela da Amadora, Benfica B, Tenerife B, Drava Ptuj, Odivelas, Espinho and Metalurh Zaporizhya.

 Silva made his international debut for Cape Verde in 2011.